bakdata/kpops/docs/docs/user/references/cli-commands.md

-        pipeline: Schema of PipelineComponents.
-Includes the built-in KPOps components by default.
-To include custom components, provide components module in config.
+        - pipeline: Schema of PipelineComponents for KPOps pipeline.yaml

+        - defaults: Schema of PipelineComponents for KPOps defaults.yaml

-        config: Schema of KpopsConfig.  [required]
+        - config: Schema for KPOps config.yaml  [required]

 **Options**: